-- 46. Taking Video or Photographs of school campus activities, students, or personnel is prohibited unless authorized by school administration or appointed designee.
-Offenders will be subjected to police notification as well as the following disciplinary consequences: - a) First Offense a minimum of one (1) day in-school suspension, Parent/Guardian must pick up device - b) Second Offense a minimum of three (3) days out-of-school suspension, Parent/Guardian must pick up device - c) Third Offense a minimum of five (5) days out-of-school suspension.
-Parent/Guardian must pick up device - 47.
+37. Taking Video/Audio or Photographs of school campus activities, students, or personnel is prohibited unless authorized by school administration or appointed designee.
+Offenders will be subjected to police notification as well as the following disciplinary consequences:

+a) First Offense - a minimum of one (1) day in-school suspension.

+- b) Second Offense a minimum of three (3) days out-of-school suspension. - c) Third Offense a minimum of five (5) days out-of-school suspension. - 38.
+Violation of the Acceptable Use Policy #185- The misuse of computer/network/Internet (hereafter referred to as "CIS") as documented in Delaware Valley School District policy #815 will result in detention, in-school suspension, out-of-school suspension or expulsion and restricted CIS use, as per the discretion of the Delaware Valley School District Administration.
+The student will also be responsible for restitution to the school district for any damage to school property; however, the school district reserves the right to review each case and provide consequences for conduct on a case-by-case basis. - 39.
 Weapons, Possession of Dangerous/Prohibited Objects (fireworks, smoke devices, firearms, knives, cutting devices, mace, pepper spray, etc.).
-Any student who is involved in an activity that poses a serious threat to the student body, school district personnel, or guests shall be subject to ten (10) days suspension from school, referral to the Superintendent for expulsion proceedings and/or referral to the police for legal action. - a) Possession and/or use of smoke emitting devices - b) Possession and/or use of fireworks or other explosive devices - c) Setting off the fire alarm when there is no emergency - d) Reckless use of an automobile on school property - e) Bus conduct that could or does result in serious injury to other students or school employees or results in a bus accident

-- 48. Unprepared for Class-Students need to be on time and prepared for class each and every day.
-Taking time to deal with students who do not bring essential items or the required work to class takes valuable educational time away from all students. - a) First offense-written warning (referral) and parental contact by teacher to parent/quardian. - b) Second offense-one (1) detention. - c) Third offense-one (1) day In-school suspension. - 49.
-Use of a comment which encourages another student to harm or think about harming themselves - Any student who communicates in any way (verbal, writing, electronically, etc.) a comment or words which encourages or causes another student to harm, or think about harming themselves will be subjected to disciplinary action.
+Any student who is involved in an activity that poses a serious threat to the student body, school district personnel, or guests shall be subject to ten (10) days suspension from school, referral to the Superintendent for expulsion proceedings and/or referral to the police for legal action. - a) Possession and/or use of smoke emitting devices - b) Possession and/or use of fireworks or other explosive devices - c) Setting off the fire alarm when there is no emergency - d) Reckless use of an automobile on school property - e) Bus conduct that could or does result in serious injury to other students or school employees or results in a bus accident - 40.
+Use of a comment which encourages another student to harm or think about harming themselves Any student who communicates in any way (verbal, writing, electronically, etc.) a comment or words which encourages or causes another student to harm, or think about harming themselves will be subjected to disciplinary action.
 An example of this, but not limited to, is another student telling someone to "Go Kill Yourself." - a) First offense Discussion with both students.
 Parents/Guardians notified.
 Two (2) days of In-School suspension or greater action appropriate to the student's past disciplinary history. - b) Second offense Discussion with both students.
 Parents/guardians notified.
 Three (3) days out-of-school suspension. - c) Third offense Discussion with both students.
 Parent/guardians notified.
-Five (5) days out-of-school suspension. - 52.
+Five (5) days out-of-school suspension. - 41.
 Disciplinary problems of a serious nature which are not included above will be handled accordingly by administrators and may be referred to the Superintendent for expulsion review.
-Major disciplinary offenses as outlined will result in parent/guardian notification and possible police involvement to be determined at the discretion of the administration.
+Major disciplinary offenses as outlined will result in parent/quardian notification and possible police involvement to be determined at the discretion of the administration.